ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 The single ``OFSwitch13helper`` follows the pattern usage of normal helpers.
 It can be used to create and configure an OpenFlow 1.3 network domain, composed of one or more OpenFlow switches connected to a single or multiple controllers.
-It is possible to create the connections between switches and controllers using a single shared out-of-band CSMA channel (default option), but users can change the ``ChannelType`` attribute to create individual connections between controllers and switches, using either out-of-band CSMA or point-to-point links.
+By default, the connections between switches and controllers are created using a single shared out-of-band CSMA channel, with IP addresses assigned using a /24 network mask.
+Users can modify this configuration by changing the ChannelType attribute at instantiation time.
+Dedicated out-of-band connections over CSMA or Point-to-Point channels are also available, using a /30 network mask for IP allocation.
 The use of standard |ns3| channels and devices provides realistic connections with delay and error models.

 This helper was designed to configure a single OpenFlow network domain.
 All switches will be connected to all controllers on the same domain.
-If you want to configure separated OpenFlow domains on your network topology (with their individual switches and controllers) so you may need to use a different instance of this helper for each domain.
-Don't forget to use the ``SetAddressBase()`` method to change the IP network address of the second helper instance onwards, in order to avoid IP conflicts.
+If you want to configure separated OpenFlow domains on your network topology (with their
+    individual switches and controllers) so you may need to use a different instance of this helper for each domain.
+In this case, don't forget to use the ``SetAddressBase()`` method to change the IP network address of the other helper instances, in order to avoid IP conflicts.

 To configure the controller, the ``InstallController()`` method can be used to create a new learning controller application and install it into the controller